AlexandreWadoux/soilspec/README.md

 ### Datasets

-* `datEPO`: subset of the Geeves soil survey data in which the soil samples were scanned with different level of water content.
+* `datEPO`: subset of the Geeves soil survey data in which the soil samples were scanned with different level of moisture content.
 The dataset is a list with four data frames.
 Description of each data frame is provided in the R documentation by writting `?soilspec::datEPO`.

 * `datsoilspc`: spectra and associated values of laboratory analysed soil properties from the soil samples described in Geeves et al., (1994).
 The data provided is a data frame with five columns and 391 rows.
 The first four columns contain values of the clay, silt, sand and total carbon.
 The fifth columns is a matrix with the infrared spectra.
 The documentation can be accessed by writting `?soilspec::datsoilspc`.